janhsimon/makma/README.md

 ## How do I build Makma?

-Makma is set up as a simple CMake project.
-All required libraries are supplied in the `external` folder of this repository.
+Makma is set up as a standard CMake project.
+All required libraries are provided in the `external` folder of this repository.

-In addition to the system requirements for running Makma, you'll need:
+In addition to the system requirements for running Makma, you will need:

 | **Category**         | **Requirement**           |
 | -------------------- | ------------------------- |